2020 Illinois Senate election: District 28

 The 28th district, located in the Chicago area, includes parts of Arlington Heights, Des Plaines, Elk Grove Village, Hanover Park, Hoffman Estates, Mount Prospect, Palatine, Park Ridge, Rolling Meadows, Roselle, and Schaumburg as well as parts of the Chicago neighborhood of O'Hare.
-The district has been represented by Democrat Laura Murphy since her appointment on October 5, 2015.
+The district had been represented by Democrat Laura Murphy since her appointment on October 5, 2015.
 Murphy faced no other ballot-listed candidates in the general election.